pointermess/FlexASM-Compiler/README.md

-# FlexAssembler-Compiler-RC2
+# FlexASM Compiler
-This repository contains the new FlexAssembler compiler which is open source and written in modern C++.
+This repository contains the new FlexASM compiler which is open source and written in modern C++.

 The reasons for the complete rewrite are following:
 - To provide an open source assembler written in modern C++.